 Skip to code content (skip section selection)

-(1) Upon determination that a violation of any of the provisions of this chapter or the SWMP has occurred, the Director of the Planning and Development or the Director of Public Services Department may give timely actual notice at the property where the violation has occurred, or at the address of the permit holder, and shall give written notice to the violator within 15 days.
+(1) Upon determination that a violation of any of the provisions of this chapter or the SWMP has occurred, the Director of Public Services Department or Director of Engineering and Development Services may give timely actual notice at the property where the violation has occurred, or at the address of the permit holder, and shall give written notice to the violator within 15 days.

 (2) This notice shall specify:

 (b) The proposed penalty; and

 (c) The amount of time in which to correct deficiencies, if appropriate.